BeTechLabs/Neural-Networks-Tutorials/Neural Network from scratch (Hotdog Classification)/README.md

 ##Try It Yourself
 After creating a model, now it's time to use it to classify an image of your own.
 You can do that by running the `running.ipynb` file.
+This file uses the file `model.pickle` to load the parameters fo the model and use it on predicting the input image.